 - Preheat oven to 425 degrees.

-- In a separate bowl, whisk together buttermilk and oil.
-Add to dry ingredients and mix until just moistened (do not overmix.
-You do not want tough scones).
+- In a separate bowl, whisk together buttermilk, oil and one large egg.
+Add the wet ingredients to the dry ingredients and mix until just moistened (do not overmix).

-- Cut circle into eight wedges.
-Place wedges on a greased baking dish.
+- Cut the circle into eight wedges.
+Place the wedges on a greased baking sheet.

-- Mix together egg and milk.
-Brush over the top of the wedges.
-Sprinkle wedges with sugar.
+- Mix together the remaining egg and milk.
+Brush egg wash over the top of the wedges.
+Sprinkle the wedges with the remaining two tablespoons of sugar.

-- Bake for 15-20 minutes or until a toothpick comes out clean.
-Allow to cool for five minutes before removing from pan.
+- Bake for 15-20 minutes or until a toothpick inserted near the center of a scone comes out clean.
+Allow the scones to cool for five minutes.